 • Think creatively and make more meaningful connections across academic disciplines and to the world around you

-You may choose English as a concentration within the school of Education and Health.
-English is also offered as a minor.
+You may choose English as a major, or as a minor.

 See degree requirements